S5NC/EBYTE_ESP32-S3/README.md

 Photos from the 3D render of EasyEDA Pro don't show the plating/solder mask (and epoxy fill) of vias.
 The actual PCB doesn't have holes where these 0.3mm and 0.4mm inner diameter vias are, and also has 'via-in-pad's.

 ## Tips
-This board is capable of outputting a claimed 30 dBm though ~29.25 dBm is more realistic.
-Make sure you respect local regulations, more information is in the board's variant.h file found in [this directory](https://github.com/meshtastic/firmware/tree/master/variants/EBYTE_ESP32-S3).
+This board is capable of outputting a claimed 30 dBm though ~29.5 dBm is more realistic.
+Make sure you respect local regulations, more information, also regarding how the software works with the board, is in the variant.h file found in [this directory](https://github.com/meshtastic/firmware/tree/master/variants/EBYTE_ESP32-S3).

 RP-SMA is preferred even though it is less common in Europe, as it ensures there is no change of having a void connection between an SMA female board and RP-SMA male antenna.
 Also, with insertions the pin the slot end is worn more than the pin, it's easier to change antenna or antenna connector than replace the soldered connector on the board.